mietek/research/src/mi/MartinLof2006.lagda.md

-Finally, since this is only a couple of weeks from the centenary of Zermelo’s first formulation of the axiom of choice, it may not be out of place to remember the crucial role it has played for the formalization of both Zermelo-Fraenkel set theory and constructive type theory.
-In the case of set theory, there was the need for Zermelo of putting his proof of the well-ordering theorem on a formally rigorous basis, whereas, in the case of type theory, there was the intuitively convincing argument which made axiom of choice evident on the constructive interpretation of the logical operations, an argument which nevertheless could not be faithfully formalized in any then existing formal system.
+Finally, since this is only a couple of weeks from the centenary of Zermelo’s first formulation of the axiom of choice, it may not be out of place to remember the crucial role it has played for the formalisation of both Zermelo-Fraenkel set theory and constructive type theory.
+In the case of set theory, there was the need for Zermelo of putting his proof of the well-ordering theorem on a formally rigorous basis, whereas, in the case of type theory, there was the intuitively convincing argument which made axiom of choice evident on the constructive interpretation of the logical operations, an argument which nevertheless could not be faithfully formalised in any then existing formal system.